This topic describes the behavior of the LAST_INSERT_ID() function in OceanBase Database and its differences from MySQL.

 Note

 This is the main difference between OceanBase Database and MySQL in the behavior of LAST_INSERT_ID.
-OceanBase Database cannot distinguish whether the current auto-increment column value is manually specified or obtained from the auto-increment service.
-Therefore, the behavior of LAST_INSERT_ID is kept consistent.
+OceanBase Database cannot distinguish whether the current value of the auto-increment column is manually specified or obtained from the auto-increment service.
+Therefore, OceanBase Database maintains consistency in the behavior of LAST_INSERT_ID.

 -- Create a test table.